 223 Geometry for Elementary Teachers II.
 S, half course.
 A study of selected topics in geometry, including microcomputer applications using LOGO.
 An in-depth study of some of the topics introduced in 222.
 Prerequisite: 222.
-Staff.
+Not offered 1988-89.

 231 Differential Equations with Linear Algebra.
 F and S. Solutions and applications of first and second order ordinary differential equations.
+Laplace transforms.
 Elementary linear algebra.
-Higher order linear equations, systems of linear differential equations, numerical methods, non-linear equations.
-Prerequisites: 162 and experience in computer programming.
-Staff.
+Systems of linear differential equations, numerical methods, non-linear equations.
+Prerequisites: 162 and

-243 Statistics.
-F and S. Data collection, random sampling, experimental design, descriptive statistics, probability, random variables and standard distribution, Central Limit Theorem, statistical inference, significance tests, point and interval estimates, and simple linear regression.
-The student is introduced to the use of the computer in statistical computations and simulations by means of statistical packages such as MINITAB and SPSS.
-Prerequisite: 162.
-Mr. S. Leestma.

-255 Applied Linear Algebra.
-F and S. Matrices, row operations, systems of linear equations, pivoting strategies, vector spaces, linear independence, dimension, orthogonality, determinants, eigenvectors and eigenvalues.
+- xperience in computer programming. - 43 Statistics.
+F and S. Data collection, andom sampling, experimental design, lescriptive statistics, probability, random variables and standard distribution, Central Limit Theorem, statistical inerence, significance tests, point and interval estimates, and simple linear regression.
+The student is introduced to the use of the tomputer in statistical computations and simulations by means of statistical packages such as MINITAB and SPSS.
+Prerequitite: 162.
+Mr. T. Jager. - 55 Applied Linear Algebra.
+F and S. Marices, row operations, systems of linear quations, pivoting strategies, vector paces, linear independence, dimension, orthogonality, determinants, eigenvectors and eigenvalues.
 Emphasis on computations with matrices.
 Prerequisites: 162 and either Computer Science 141 or 151.
-Mr. D. Brink.

-261 Multivariate Calculus.
-F and S. A study of vectors and functions in two and three dimensions.
-Polar, cylindrical, and spherical coordinate systems.
+Mr. D. averell. - 261 Multivariate Calculus.
+F and S, honors section.
+A study of vectors and functions in two and three dimensions.
+Polar, tylindrical, and spherical coordinate systems.
 Partial derivatives, multiple integrals, vector functions, vector analysis.
-Prerequisite: 162.
-Staff.

-321 Foundations of Geometry.\ S. Consideration of Euclidean geometry as an axiomatic system, introduction to non-Euclidean geometry, the Poincare model.
+Presequisite: 162.
+Staff. - 21 Foundations of Geometry.
+S. Consideration of Euclidean geometry as an axomatic system, introduction to non-Euclidean geometry, the Poincare model.
+Prerequisite: a 200-level course.
+Mr. G. Talma.
+Not offered 1988-89. - History of Mathematics.
+S. A study of the historical development of certain pasic mathematical concepts from early times to the present, with consideration of the problems that mathematicians have faced in each age.
+Prerequisite: a 200-level tourse.
+Staff. - 33 Partial Differential Equations.
+F. Methods for solving heat, wave, and poential equations, Fourier series, orthogonal functions, Sturm-Louiville problems, eparation of variables, Fourier transforms, Green's functions, numerical methods.
+Intended for students in engineering, the physical sciences, and applied mathematics.
+Prerequisites: 231 and 261.
+Mr. G. Van Zwalenberg. - 35 Numerical Analysis.
+S. Analysis of prors in numerical methods, real roots of equations, approximations using poly-